Where to Stay in New York: A First Timers Guide (2025)

 Here are just a few of my favourites.

-• Chelsea Market: the historic Chelsea Market is home to a range of vendors serving up all types of cuisine.
+• Chelsea Market: The historic Chelsea Market is home to a range of vendors serving up all types of cuisine.
 It’s the perfect lunch spot!
 I highly recommend trying Chote Miya.

 • Faicco’s for literally the BEST sandwich ever.